ABHISHEK-AMRUTE/CP_Algorithms_hacktoberfest/README.md

 4. Open a pull request.

 > Note
-Please follow and leave a start if you like my profile.
+Please follow and leave a star ⭐ if you like my profile.